 The National Marine Electronics Association and the American Boat and Yacht Council will offer a new combined training event at the NMEA’s Sept.
 19-22 International Marine Electronics Conference & Expo in Florida.

 The American Boat & Yacht Council was created in 1954 as a non-profit organization to develop safety standards for the design, construction, equipage, repair and maintenance of boats.
 The council's mission is to improve boating safety and reduce injuries and fatalities.

-The American Boat and Yacht Council is holding its sixth annual Standards Week Jan.
-12-15 in Seattle.
+The American Boat and Yacht Council is holding its seventh annual Standards Week Jan.
+11-15 in Jacksonville, Fla.